-The use of ISATe to calculate the number of predicted and expected collisionsconduct safety analysis has one significant limitation.
+The use of ISATe to conduct safety analysis has one significant limitation.
 The SPFs used in ISATe are not calibrated for the collision experience in Hamilton.
 Calibration ensures that the evaluation results are meaningful and accurate for a specific jurisdiction.
 The default SPFs found in ISATe are calibrated for the U.S. through NCHRP Project 17-45.
-Therefore, when one compares the observed number of collisions to the predicted number of collisions, one is comparing local Hamilton data against the overall average number of collisions.

-found at freeways and ramps in states in the U.S. This means that the output of ISATe is suitable only for relative rankings and not for absolute collision values.
+Therefore, when one compares the observed number of collisions to the predicted number of collisions generated from ISATe, one is comparing local Hamilton data against the overall average number of collisions, found at freeways and ramps in states in the U.S. This means that the output of ISATe is suitable only for relative rankings and not for absolute collision values.
+In other words, the location with the highest predicted number of collisions will most likely remain the highest compared to other RHVP locations even after recalibration (relative ranking).
+However, the number of calculated collisions will likely change after recalibration (absolute values).

 There is insufficient data in the current study to calibrate the SPFs in ISATe for the Hamilton.
 The ISATe User Manual states that for each site type there should be at least 100 collisions per year.
 For the RHVP study corridor there were only 160 total collisions for all site types spread over five years.
+In addition, generally many locations are needed for recalibration whereas this project covers only one highway.

-4.2.2 ISATe Tool Results
+4.2.3 ISATe Tool Results